Communist state

 The political systems of these states are based on the principles of democratic centralism and unified power.
 Democratic centralism seeks to centralise powers in the highest leadership and, in theory, reach political decisions through democratic processes.
 Unified power is the opposite of the separation of powers and seeks to turn the national representative organ elected through non-competitive, controlled elections into the state's single branch of government.
 This institution is commonly called the supreme state organ of power, and a ruling communist party normally holds at least two-thirds of the seats in this body.
-The supreme state organ of power has unlimited powers except for the limits it has set itself by adopting constitutional and legal documents.
+The supreme state organ of power has unlimited powers except for the limits it has set itself by adopting constitutional and legal limits.
 What would be considered the executive or judicial branches in a liberal democratic system are in communist states considered part of the supreme state organ of power.
 The supreme state organ of power usually adopts a constitution that explicitly gives the ruling communist party leadership of the state.

 The communist party controls the supreme state organ of power through the political discipline it exerts on its members and, through them, dominates the state.
 Ruling communist parties of these states are organised on Leninist lines, in which the party congress functions as its supreme decision-making body.
 In between two congresses, the central committee acts as the supreme organ.
 When neither the party congress nor the central committee is in session, the decision-making authorities of these organs are normally delegated to its politburo, which makes political decisions, and a secretariat, which executes the decisions made by the party congress, central committee and the politburo.
 These organs are composed of leading figures from state and party organs.
 The leaders of these parties are often given the title of general secretary, but the power of this office varies from state to state.
 Some states are characterised by one-man dominance and the cult of personality, while others are run by a collective leadership, a system in which powers are more evenly distributed between leading officials and decision-making organs are more institutionalised.

 These states seek to mobilise the public to participate in state affairs by implementing the transmission belt principle, meaning that the communist party seeks to maintain close contact with the masses through mass organisations and other institutions that try to encompass everyone and not only committed communists.
 Other methods are through coercion and political campaigns.
 Some have criticised these methods as dictatorial since the communist party remains the centre of power.
-Others emphasise that these are examples of communist states with functioning political participation processes (i.e. Soviet democracy) involving several other non-party organisations such as direct democratic participation, factory committees, and trade unions.
+Others emphasise that these are examples of communist states with functioning political participation processes (i.e. Soviet democracy) involving other non-party organisations such as direct democratic participation, factory committees, and trade unions.